maandree/unisay/README.md

-All ponies are cannibalised from [erkin/ponysay](/erkin/ponysay), and all cows are cannibalised from cowsay.
+All ponies are cannibalised from [erkin/ponysay](/erkin/ponysay), except from the prototypes ponies in the catalogue newponies, which are cannibalised from [svenstaro/qponies](/svenstaro/qponies), and all cows are cannibalised from cowsay.

 Note that unisay does not use same options as ponysay or cowsay,